TareqNewazShahriar/signalr-state-retainer/README.md

 * addAt *(string) / optional*: Default value for this optino is *top*.
 If you want that new notification will be shown at bottom then pass 'bottom'.

 #### 6 Events:
-* onSignalrInit *(function) / optional*: Pass a function to execute at the time when the SignalR is ready.
+* onSignalrInit: Pass a function to execute at the time when the SignalR is ready.
 Develolper's can use this callback to make any hidden or disabled DOM visible/enable that needs SignalR.
 ```js
 onSignalrInit: function()
 {